What is cholesterol?

 - Try sherbet or ice milk instead of ice cream.

-- Read food labels on the foods you buy.
-Do not be misled by foods that are cholesterol free but contain large amounts of saturated fat that your body will turn into cholesterol.
+- Read food labels.
+Do not be misled by foods that are “cholesterol free” but contain large amounts of saturated fat that your body will turn into cholesterol.

 If you would like more information, please contact us.